HaoQinLandv/felix/README_zh.md

   sshproxy    ssh port proxy
-  sshrm       delete a ssh connection sshsocks    start a socks4/5 proxy sshw        open ssh terminal in web browser task        list all rows in TaskList taskad      add a row into TaskList taskok      set a row done in TaskList
+  sshrm       delete a ssh connection sshsocks    start a socks4/5 proxy sshw        open a web UI for Felix http://localhost:2222 task        list all rows in TaskList taskad      add a row into TaskList taskok      set a row done in TaskList